mitrastarpan1999/Simple-blog-website-Capstone_project-/README.md

 - [License](#license)
 ---

-## 📖 About the Project
+📖 About the Project
-The **Simple Blog Website** is a full-stack application that allows users to:
+The Simple Blog Website is a lightweight application that allows users to:
-- Create and publish blogs.
+Create and publish blogs.
-- Edit and manage existing blogs.
+Edit and manage existing blogs.
-- View and share blogs with others.
+View and share blogs with others.

-The website features a beautiful and responsive design powered by **Bootstrap 5** and custom CSS.
-It uses **Node.js** and **Express.js** as the backend with **MongoDB** as the database to store blog posts.
+The website features a clean, responsive design powered by Bootstrap 5 and custom CSS.
+It uses Node.js and Express.js as the backend, with EJS for dynamic templating.
+No database is involved in this project — blog posts are stored temporarily during runtime.

----

-## 🎯 Features
-✅ Create, Edit, and Delete Blogs
-✅ View and Manage Published Blogs
-✅ Responsive and Modern UI
-✅ Dynamic Blog Listing
-✅ Secure and Optimized Backend
-✅ Error Handling and Form Validations
-✅ Smooth Color Transition Header Animation

----

-## 🛠️ Built With
+🛠️ Built With
-### ⚡️ Frontend
+⚡️ Frontend
-- HTML5, CSS3
+HTML5, CSS3

-- Bootstrap 5
+Bootstrap 5

-- JavaScript (Client-side Validation)
+JavaScript (Client-side Validation)

-### 🖥️ Backend
+🖥️ Backend
-- Node.js (JavaScript Runtime)
+Node.js (JavaScript Runtime)

-- Express.js (Web Framework)
+Express.js (Web Framework)

-- MongoDB (NoSQL Database)
-- EJS (Embedded JavaScript for Templating)
+EJS (Embedded JavaScript for Templating)

 ### 🎨 Styling and Animations
 - CSS Custom Styles